tbnobody/OpenDTU-docs/docs/firmware/configuration/config_settings.md

 * Pin Mapping (`pin_mapping.json`): A [Device Profile](../device_profiles.md) configuration file.
 * Language Pack (`pack.lang.json`): A [Language Pack](../language_pack.md) which contains translations for the web app.

-!!! warning "Warning"
+!!! info "Info"

-    There is no further check if the uploaded file is valid.
-Properly check your settings!
+    If the `.json` file is not parseable or does not match the selected type the upload will be denied.

 #### Source file selection :material-file-upload:{title="File"}